disjukr/pypy-tutorial-ko/tutorial.rst

 a high level language like automatic memory management and rich data types at your disposal.
 Oh, but an interpreted language interpreting another language would be slow, right?
 That's twice as much interpreting going on.

+XXX I think you should define the term "RPython" here, because now it sounds like PyPy translates normal Python.

 As you may have guessed, PyPy solves this problem.
 PyPy is a sophisticated toochain for analyzing Python code and translating it to C code (or JVM or